ALL ABOUT DANCE

 Shared parking bays are provided within the studio complex as well as the grassed area in front of the complex.
 Car bays are numbered and while this is not policed we do ask that parents refrain from parking within the complex until after 5pm weekdays.
 We need to make every effort to ensure customers can access the other businesses within the complex.

-Parents attending the studio on a Saturday please ensure you do not park in the small parking sections in front of Doors and More.
 Under no circumstances can we park in front of any of the units roller doors.
 All the businesses must be able to access their building without asking us to move a vehicle.

 As there are a large number of students are coming and going from the studio please ensure you drive slowly and watch out for CHILDREN.